manasa6sai/CEN6075-GROUP9/README .md

 ### Running the Code

 1. Clone this repository
-2. Verify the implementation with: `dafny /verify shopping_cart.dfy`
+2. Verify the implementation with: `dafny /verify Group9DafnySpecification.dfy`
-3. Run the implementation with: `dafny /compile:3 /run shopping_cart.dfy`
+3. Run the implementation with: `dafny /compile:3 /run Group9DafnySpecification.dfy`

 ## Documentation